 Because more than one facility may provide the services desired, take time to familiarize yourself with what’s available.
 Once you have determined which services best suit your needs, you may wish to review our Facility Checklist adapted from the Colorado Gerontological Society’s “A Guide For Visiting”.
-Note: The Colorado Senior Resource Guidebook contains a complete list of facilities in Colorado and may be ordered by contacting our offices at 303-333-3482.
+Note: The Online Housing & Home Care Guide and the print Colorado Senior Resource Guidebook contain a complete list of facilities in Colorado.

 Independent Living Facilities for Low Income Persons